 - Verify that your portfolio’s data is in top shape all the way down to the site-level.

-- To help your Site Managers get their data in reporting-shape for your portfolio, please direct them to this guide, which explains the various ways that they can get their utility data into their buildings.
+- To help your Site Managers get their data in reporting-shape for your portfolio, please direct them to this guide, which explains the four main data points to get into Measurabl: Utility Data, Site Details, Projects & Audits, and Certifications & Ratings.

 Below are 5 keys to success when reporting to GRESB!
 For more information on in-depth GRESB Response questions, please visit our GRESB FAQs.